nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br>

 <a name="add"></a>
-### `add` : Adding a new applicant
+#### Adding a new applicant: `add`

 Adds a new applicant to the list.

 Format: `add n/NAME hp/PHONE e/EMAIL p/POSITION`

 <box type="warning" header="**Caution**">
-    No duplicate applicants allowed.
+    Duplicate applicants are not allowed.
 Two applicants are considered duplicates if they have the same phone number or email.
 </box>

 Example: